 Step 1: Get your fries ready.

-Frozen fries that are baked will do for this dish, but if you’ve got a fryer at home, I recommend using it.
-The best option is to cut your own fries from fresh potatoes, of course, creating a medium-size fry instead of wedges.
+Frozen baked fries will do for this dish, but I recommend using it if you have a home fryer.
+The best option is to cut your fries from fresh potatoes, creating a medium-size fry instead of wedges.

-There’s not always time for scratch fries, however, so go with whatever works for you.
+However, there’s not always time for scratch fries, so go with whatever works for you.

 Step 2: Prepare your gyro meat.